AkshatSood/AMLS_II_assignment/README.md

 python main.py
 ```

-_It is important to note that a large amount of disk space is required in order to run the entire pipeline.
-Upwards of 120GB (estimated), a large RAM, and a good quality GPU will be required.
+_It is important to note that a large amount of disk space is required in order to run the entire pipeline (Upwards of 120GB (estimated)).
+A large RAM, and a good quality GPU will also be required.
 It is hard to estimate the run time of the entire pipeline, but it is expected to take multiple hours_

 ## Project Structure